kevd1337/twitpulse-core/README.md

 ## Command Line Interface

-Command line interfaces for training and invoking the predictors can be found in the `org.twitpulse.cli package`, the two programs are called:
+Command line interfaces for training and invoking the predictors can be found in the `org.twitpulse.cli` package, the two programs are called:
 * SentimentPredictorTrainerCLI
 * SentimentPredictorCLI